17x/webrtc-demo/README.md

 A Webrtc simplest usage sample, providing signaling server side and client side.

-checked project and npm installed package.json in two directories separately and read the following.
+check the project and npm install package.json in two directories separately. then read the following.

 **server side:**